andrewh0/tech-talks/README.md

 cd tech-talks
 ```

-This app uses TypeScript for both the frontend and backend, so you'll notice a `package.json` in both the `client` and `root` directories.
+This app uses TypeScript throughout, so you'll notice a `package.json` in both the `client` and root directories.

-Install dependencies for both the client and the server.
+Install dependencies for both the client and the backend.

 ```
 yarn
 cd client && yarn
 ```

+Talks are currently added manually roughly every month by running the scripts in `backend/scripts`.

 ### Setting up Algolia